harvard-dce/mh-opsworks/README.md

 After modifying this setting, you'll need to execute the `mh-opsworks-recipes::install-job-queued-metrics` recipe against your Ganglia monitoring instance.

-You can modify scaling behavior by editing the `scaling` section of the worker layer's `instances` configuration.
-Options (except for `alarm_suffix`) are passed directly through to the ruby SDK.

 ### Potentially problematic aws resource limits